mikeevmm/lonk/README.md

 A very simple link shortener, written in Rust, made to self host.

+## What is lonk

+Lonk provides an HTTP interface where you input a URL, and get a short, standardized URL (`.../l/` plus a sequence of letters and numbers) that will redirect you to the provided URL.

+Such link shorteners can be useful to share links where copy-pasting is not an option, or undesirable.

+By default, links shortened with lonk expire after 3 days; this period can be refreshed by resubmitting the URL, without changing the shortened URL.

 ## Serving lonk

 `lonk` can be served with `docker-compose` (recommended) or as a binary.